Arun-DevOfficial/JS-Mini-Projects/README.md

 The projects are roughly arranged from simplest to most complex.
 If you're just starting out with JavaScript, consider following this order:

-1. Digital Clock
-2. Image Scroller
+1. Image Scroller
-3. Random Quote Generator
-4. Calculator
-5. Form Validator
-6. Todo List
-7. Password Generator
-8. Countdown Timer
-9. Weather Widget
-10. Memory Game
+2. Uploading...

 ## 🤝 Contributing